Exactech Recall Lawsuit

 Contact your doctor right away if you start or continue experiencing swelling, pain, clicking, or grinding in your knee, ankle, or hip replacement.

-What Should I Do If I Have a Recalled Exactech Implant?
+What Should I Do If I Have a Recalled Implant?

 Exactech provides a helpline on its website to help patients find out if they qualify for reimbursement for their out-of-pocket expenses; however, you may be eligible to receive more.

-If you received the recalled Exactech medical devices, you can also contact an attorney to determine if you have a personal injury claim against Exactech for your condition.
+If you received one of the recalled medical devices, you can also contact an Exactech attorney to determine if you have a personal injury claim against Exactech for your condition.

 If you are uncertain if you qualify, you still benefit from contacting a medical device injury attorney.